koshatul/vault/README.md

-Hashicorp Vault Class for PHP
+~Hashicorp Vault Class for PHP~
 ===============================

+**This is unmaintained, I haven't used it in quite a while and don't have the time to update and test it properly.**

 A interface for retrieving values from Hashicorp Vault in a PHP Project.